StefB3n/DashboardforSkinport/README.md

 # Skinport Transactions Dashboard

-A dashboard to visualize and analyze your Skinport transactions, with a focus on searching specific items and tracking payout history.
+A dashboard to visualize and analyze your Skinport transactions, with the option of searching specific items and tracking payout history.

 Note: This project is not affiliated with Skinport.
 It is an independent tool created to make it easier to view and analyze your transaction history via the Skinport API.